 Learn how to import 3D models to use in a scene

-The purpose of this document is to help guide you through the process of building your initial experiences and environments in Decentraland.
-We’ll refer to these initial experiences and environments as the Minimum Viable Product (MVP).
+The purpose of this document is to help guide you through the process of building the first iterations of scenes in Decentraland.
+We’ll refer to these as a Minimum Viable Product (MVP).

 When creating the Minimum Viable Product (MVP) for your scene, you need to think about two areas of focus: